AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 </ul>
 -->

 Automated Forms Conversion service runs on Adobe Cloud.
 [Configure Adobe I/O account of your organization and connect your local AEM instance](configure-the-automated-forms-conversion-service.md) to the conversion service running on Adobe Cloud.
-You can use the service to convert a PDF form to an adaptive form only after creating a successful connection between your local AEM instance and Automated Forms Conversion service running on Adobe Cloud.

 ### 2. Convert PDF forms to adaptive forms {#use-the-conversion-service}